XMadMax/XMongoDB/Readme.md

         $result = $XMongodDB->->where(array('email' => 'email@myemail.com))->get('customers');
   * Where:
     * Between
-    * Greather than
+    * Greater than
     * Lower than
-    * Greather or equal than
+    * Greater or equal than
     * Lower or equal than
     * Not equal
     * Equal